KaiserWilhelm23/PIP-Manager-App/README.md

 PIP Manager is designed to make Python Package handling easier by just a click of a button!!

 # Announcements
-- PIP Manager may be renaimed to PPMS (Python Package Managment Software)
-- 3.2 release is confirmed.
+- Version 4 Beta 1 (Windows) is now out

 # Available Features